Three Minute Thesis at Nevada

 Winners from each group of the final round will be awarded as follows:

-- A single static PowerPoint slide is permitted.
+- A single, static PowerPoint slide in 16x9 format is required (pdfs not allowed).

-- Include your presentation title and your full name on the slide.
+- Include your presentation title, full name, and graduate program on the slide.

 - No slide transitions, animations or on-screen movement of any description are allowed.